rl-institut/open_plan/docs/view_components/flow_chart.rst

 * Clickable buttons on the progression bar placed sequentially as per the simulation progression order
 * Different coloring of the buttons depending on the simulation steps performed
 * Horizontally placed just below the top margin of the view
+* The progression bar or flow chart is present on every view of the tool UI

 .. image:: docs/assets/flow_chart.png
    :width: 400